 This is a recent post that was on my Back in Control Facebook site.
 I was well-aware that I would be on the receiving end of this type of feedback before I published the book.
 I deal with variations of this energy weekly.

 “Your book about back pain is bullshit!
 I learned the hard way that pain is an indication something is wrong.
 The unsuspecting public goes to idiot doctors like you that say, ‘It’s all in your head you crazy bitch.’
 Guess what, that pain I was told was all in my head was my back being destroyed.
 But doctors, mostly men, like to tell women, ‘ We’re just some crazy bitch looking for attention.’
 I think the way male doctors have treated female patients is criminal.
 By the way/after over 20 years of disability and pain a female doctor discovered my problem.
 She was stunned at the number of doctors I had seen and all the misdiagnosis and “crazy” “not real” “imagined” pain, etc. Of course they were mostly male doctors talking down about me and being too lazy to do their job.
 As a result of lazy doctors and doctors like you perpetrating the, ‘it’s all in your head theory’ I am severely disabled now and must endure very painful surgeries.
 Why don’t you actually help and write a book about how to diagnose, because patients believe medicine is a science, not a game doctors play with our lives.”

 Part of my practice

-“I want surgery and you are not going to do it for me.
+“I want surgery and you aren’t going to do it for me.
 You are the worst doctor I have ever met.”
 This patient decided to express his feelings screaming them at the top of his lungs as he walked out the office.

 “I read your book.
 I still hurt.”